 Monica’s Mini Guide to…Getting a Russian Visa

-How do I apply?
+How do I apply for a Russian visa?

 You need to apply for a visa before you leave online.
 You can do it here at http://www.visitrussia.org.uk/visa/

 You will probably need a tourist visa.
 It’s really simple to fill out the form and you just need to follow the instructions.
-You’ll need to know which hotel you’re staying at and there is a mammoth amount of questions but it’s nothing too difficult.
+You’ll need to know which hotel you’re staying at and there are a mammoth amount of questions but it’s nothing too difficult.

 You then pay online, print out your mammoth form and send it off in the post with a passport photo.
 You can post it to either Edinburgh or London or if you live close to either of the offices, you can hand it in or pick it up in person.